-Under the new requirements, the Company concluded that volume related rebates constitute a material right which should be recognized over time up to the point it crystalizes.
+Under the new requirements, the Company concluded that volume rebates constitute a material right which should be recognized over time up to the point it crystalizes.
 The Company provides volume rebates to customers based on thresholds specified in contracts.
 All such rebates are settled within the financial year and therefore the application of the new standard would have a nil effect in the annual Financial Statements.
 However, for the purposes of the interim condensed financial statements the Company has estimated the portion of volume rebates which corresponds to the build-up of the material right based on volumes sold to each client.
-The total charge to revenue for the six-month period ended 30 June 2018 is €4,1 million.
+The total charge to revenue for the nine-month period ended 30 September 2018 is €3,0 million.

-INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE SIX-MONTH PERIOD ENDED 30 JUNE 2018
+INTERIM CONDENSED FINANCIAL STATEMENTS FOR THE NINE-MONTH PERIOD ENDED 30 SEPTEMBER 2018